 The Meat & Wine Co

 Taking inspiration from its South African roots, The Meat & Wine Co is all about expertly aged and prepared steak in all its meaty glory.
 You can expect your meat to be served on the bone, with a side of hefty chips and salad (because you should at least eat *something* green!).
-These guys even sell top-notch steak knives for at-home meat feasts.
+Their Monte Beef Steak—available exclusively at Meat & Wine Co.—is absolutely sensational, and these guys even sell top-notch steak knives for at-home meat feasts.

 A Hereford Beefstuow